 I use a chemical process to antique my blades by forcing a specific oxidation on the surface of the blade.
 This adds to the overall aesthetic of the knife and further creates a beautiful one of a kind piece.
 I source the best North American wood available to me to use in my handles.
 I love using burled and highly figured wood.
 Whether it is California Redwood, Texas Pecan, or New England Maple I choose the right piece of wood to fit the personality of each knife.

-Voight Knives is located in Oklahoma City, Oklahoma in the historic Farmers Market District.
-Currently my custom order books are close and I will be offering knives for sale only through the website.
+Voight Knives is located in Oklahoma City, in the historic Farmers Market District.
+I am accepting Custom orders and occasionally produce knives for sale on the website.
 You're welcome to visit the workshop by appointment.
-I would love to visit with you.
+I would love to speak with you and discuss making you a custom chef knife.
 Contact me anytime with questions or to set up an appointment.

 Below you will find a portfolio of a few knives I have made recently.